pdaigle/viclb/README.md

 [...]
 ```

-Here we use the `docker create` command (rather than `docker run`) because we want to connect our load-balancer to two networks and because we want to copy our load-balancer configuration file before we start it up.
+Here we use the `docker create` command (rather than `docker run`) because we want to connect our load-balancer to two networks and because we want to copy our load-balancer configuration file to the container before we start it up.

 ## Running the srcipt